Sony A6500 versus Nikon D500

 - Easier setting verification: Has a control panel on top to check shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (2359k vs 922k dots).

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Longer lasting: Gets more shots (1240 versus 350) out of a single battery charge.

-If the count of individual advantages (bullet points above) is taken as a guide, the A6500 emerges as the winner of the contest (10 : 8 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 emerges as the winner of the contest (10 : 8 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A6500 and the D500 in practical situations.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the A6500 or the D500 handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.